Unified Work Embeddings: Contrastive Learning of a Bidirectional Multi-task Ranker: WorkBench

 \subsection{Multi-task Evaluation}

-WorkBench relies on standard IR metrics that cover various aspects of the ranking tasks.
-Mean Average Precision (MAP) covers the overall quality of relevant prediction in the ranking, which for single-label tasks reduces to the Mean Reciprocal Rank.
-Additionally, R-Precision@10 (RP@10) evaluates the precision of the top results in the ranking~\cite{metrics_ap_mrr}.
+WorkBench relies on two complementary information retrieval metrics.
+Mean Average Precision (MAP) averages the precision at each relevant item across the full ranking, capturing both the order and completeness of relevant predictions; for single-label tasks it reduces to the Mean Reciprocal Rank.
+R-Precision@10 (\RPmini{}) measures the fraction of relevant items among the top 10 results, providing a more application-oriented view of early retrieval quality~\cite{metrics_ap_mrr}.
 All task types are allocated equal importance in the final multi-task metric.
 Therefore, metric results are first averaged per task type (in particular subsets SkillExtr-H and SkillExtr-T), and for each metric we report the final macro average over all tasks.
-To enable grounding but keep ensuring measuring generalization, all tasks exclude at least one of the query or target space from the training data.
-As most applications enforce a fixed skill vocabulary~\cite{le2014esco, tsacoumis2010onet}, WorkBench allows training to be grounded in $\mathcal{S}_\text{ESCO}$.
-See Section~\ref{sec_setup_details} for more details on the training setup.